Anna-Halaapiapi/holbertonschool-hbnb/part1/FetchListPlaces_SequenceDiagram_Doc.md

 1. User sends a `GET /places?location=melbourne&price=450` request to the API

-2. `PlaceAPI` parses the query parameters (converting HTTP request into Python format).
+2. `PlaceAPI` parses the query parameters (converting request into Python format).

 3. `PlaceAPI` calls `get_places(filters)` from `PlaceService` to retrieve matching places.